smartspaces-io/smartspaces/smartspaces_docs/src/main/sphinx/exampleactivities.rst

 the Activity code running in the browser can communicate with the Live Activity which is running it on the Space Controller.

-* interactivespaces.example.activity.web
+* smartspaces.example.activity.web
-* interactivespaces.example.activity.web.javascript
+* smartspaces.example.activity.web.javascript
-* interactivespaces.example.activity.web.python
+* smartspaces.example.activity.web.python

 Pushing the Activate and Deactivate buttons will show different pictures.
 Pushing the button in the browser will send a message to the controlling Live Activity which